cockroachdb/movr/README.md

 # MovR

 MovR is a fictional ride sharing company.
 This repo contains datasets and load generators.
+We plan to make this repo public in time for the CockroachDB 2.1 release.

 Generating fake data: `docker run -it --rm natestewart/movr --url "postgres://root@192.168.65.1:26257/movr?sslmode=disable" --load --reload-tables --num-users 100 --num-rides 100 --num-vehicles 10`